jackfoxy/urQL/docs/01-preliminaries.md

 Regardless of the presence of `ORDER BY`, any `<table-set>` emitted by any step in a `<transform>`, a CTE, or a `<view>` is a list of `<row-type>` in some (possibly arbitrary) order.

 Ultimately, "set" is the most important concept because every `<table-set>` will have one unique row value for any given sub-type of `<row-type>`.

+## Time

+In **urQL** time is both primary and fundamental.
+Every change of state, whether to a database's schema or content, is indexed by time.
+Thus every query is idempotent.